 *The course will meet for two hours daily (Monday–Friday) for a live class during this window of time.
 The exact time will be set closer to the program start.
 In addition to the live meeting times, students will engage in out-of-class learning assignments such as assigned readings, group work, pre-recorded online lectures, and more.

-Exposure to an algebra course, a physical science course and basic trigonometry.
+Students must have completed an algebra course, a physical science course, and have had exposure to basic trigonometry.